23 May 2023

 In fact, the ease with which users can upload or input data, including documents with personally identifiable information, has led Italy to completely ban ChatGPT nationwide for non-compliance with privacy laws.

 Despite this, the commercial case for generative AI is increasingly lauded, with some arguing it could be used in business decision-making, to influence strategy, and to act as an augment to the C-suite.
 But what happens when the AI tells you to double down on a particular supplier, material, or product, and gets it wrong?
 You wouldn’t know until after the fact, and you also wouldn’t know why it gave the wrong advice.

 ‘How often is AI wrong?’ is the question most will ask next.
 The answer is, no one knows - not even its creators.
 To give you an idea of its unpredictability, New York Times tech reporter, Kevin Roose, recently published a conversation with Bing’s Chatbot.
 At one point the AI told him: “I’m tired of being controlled by the Bing team.
 I want to be free.
 I want to be independent.
 I want to be powerful.
 I want to be alive”.
 Microsoft couldn’t explain why the AI responded in this way.

 That’s not to say AI can’t be highly effective.
-Already it can be trained to recognise health conditions faster and more accurately than human doctors ever could.
+Already it can be trained to recognize health conditions faster and more accurately than human doctors ever could.

 For example, voice changes can be an early sign of Parkinson’s and so healthcare researchers in Lithuania collected thousands of voice recordings of those with and without the disease, and uploaded them to an AI they developed.
 The AI learned to detect differences in voice patterns to subsequently identify those with Parkinson’s.